-When is the next Data Jam workshop for teachers?
+When is the next virtual Data Jam workshop for teachers?

 Visit our "Workshops" page to check our past webinars, new postings for future workshops, or email your name to caryeducation@caryinstitute.org to sign up to receive email updates through our Ecosystem Teaching Newsletter.
-Workshops and webinars are optional, but highly recommended for new Data Jam teachers.
-Additionally, we encourage you to join the Data Jam Network Facebook group, where announcements for webinar opportunities will be posted.
+These workshops are optional, but highly recommended for new Data Jam teachers.
+Additionally, we encourage you to join our Data Jam Network Facebook group, where we will be posting opportunities for webinars geared towards students and instructors.